 Down by the metro station, I stumble onto a sizeable farmers market.
 Clothing, produce, meat product, lots of seafood.
 Super crowded.
 Again, THIS is my kind of hood.
-I keep waking against the current like a salmon on the egg-laying journey, pick up a small bite called brick, essentially a handmade hot pocket with potato, cheese, onions and some meat inside, fresh off the hot plate.
+I keep waking against the current of humans like a salmon on the egg-laying journey, pick up a small bite called brick, essentially a handmade hot pocket with potato, cheese, onions and some meat inside, fresh off the hot plate.
 I also grab a quesadilla-like cousin of brick (the name of which escapes me) that has shrimp inside, another delight.
 Both runs you about 2 euros each, can't be beat.

 A sweaty excursion continues into the 9th (nearby Moulin Rouge), a row of independent music stores where Danimal and I failed to catch them open a day before.
 Soon I learn that they all close their storefront at 2pm for lunch.
 One merchant; "We're French.
 We like to take lunch.
-LONG lunch." 👏 The same guy also tells me that almost everyone on the street knows each other and likes to lunch together, keeping all the store hours in line.
+LONG lunch." 👏 The guy also tells me that almost everyone on the street knows each other and likes to lunch together, keeping all the store hours in line.
 An attitude like this might be keeping retails in this part of the world healthy; music retails in Europe in general seem much healthier than US, so do their stock.
 Along with behemoths like Gibson, Fender and Roland etc, smaller European boutique brands like Waldorf, Doepfer, Duesenberg etc have a decent presence, which might be a change in a few years, but I'm crossing fingers.

 None of these conversations and encounters would've happened had I not come down for Laundry by myself.
-Sam also told me that the park nearby, Buttes Chaumont which is within minutes walk from me is def worth a visit, so I go next morning.
+Sam also told me that the park nearby, Buttes-Chaumont which is within minutes walk from me is def worth a visit, so I go next morning.
 Built in Napoleon III era on the land where they used to hang bodies of executed criminals then horse carcasses and a depository for sewage, it now is filled with green hills, waterfalls and an Italian-themed temple that towers over the 19th arrondissement.

 Also, Asian kids speaking French = ADORBS